socheatsok78/docker-chrony/README.md

 ### Configure NTP Servers

-By default, the container will use `DEFAULT_NTP_SERVER_ADDR` environment variable to set the default NTP server.
+By default, the container will use `DEFAULT_NTP_POOL_ADDR` environment variable to set the default NTP server.
 You can set this environment variable to the NTP server you want to use.

 Alternatively, If you want to use multiple of other different NTP servers, you can set the following environment variables:
 - `NTP_SERVER_COUNT`: Number of NTP servers to use.
 (Default unset)